Jeoff123/Smart-Pet-Kennel-/README.md

 ## Additional Information

 The project circuit diagram Is Not Good Looking And The Water Pump Is Not In The Diagram.
-The Water Pump Can Be Controled By A Relay.
+The Water Pump Can Be Controlled By A Relay.